gufett0/classification-timeseries-accelerometer/README.md

 ### Improvement suggestions
    - Homogenization of data can be improved by replicating each label 10 times along time in order to have a more informed classifier training.
    - Number of descriptors can be further increased by extracting statistical features of the 3-axes components (e.g., median, SD, kurtosis, 1st Fourier transform element, etc)
+   -
+### See Also*
-   - Check this [repo](https://iohk.io/en/blog/posts/2022/02/03/implementing-hydra-heads-the-first-step-towards-the-full-hydra-vision/) for a more in-depth analysis
+This [repo](https://github.com/akhuperkar/HAR-Smartphone-Accelerometer) for a more in-depth analysis